-Through the Federal Response Plan, NICC can also respond to non-fire emergencies when tasked by an appropriate agency such as the Federal Emergency Management Agency (FEMA).
+Through the Federal Response Plan, NICC responds to non-fire emergencies when tasked by an appropriate agency such as the Federal Emergency Management Agency (FEMA).
 NICC also collects, consolidates and disseminates intelligence information relating to fire and resource status.
-The information comes to NICC from each of the GACC's and is consolidated into one nationwide report which is sent to all of the GACC's, agency directors, and Washington Office personnel.
+GACCs provide information to NICC which is consolidated into one national report.
+This report is sent to the GACCs, agency directors, and Washington Office personnel.

-Geographic Area Coordination Centers There are eleven Geographic Area Coordination Centers (GACC's) in the United States, each serving a specific geographic portion of the country.
-Each GACC interacts with all of the local unit dispatch centers in its area, as well as with NICC and neighboring GACC's.
-Reference the National Interagency Mobilization Guide for a complete directory of GACC locations, addresses, and personnel.
-The principal mission of each GACC is the cost-effective and timely coordination of emergency response for all incidents within the specified geographic area.
-GACC's are also responsible for determining the need, coordinating priorities, and facilitating the mobilization of resources from their areas to other geographic areas in need.
-Each GACC also prepares an intelligence report that consolidates fire and resource status information received from each of the local dispatch centers in its area.
-This report is sent to NICC and to the local dispatch centers, caches, and agency managers in the Geographic Area.
+Geographic Area Coordination Centers There are eleven GACCs in the United States, each of which serve a specific geographic portion of the country.
+Each GACC interacts with the local dispatch centers in its area, as well as with NICC and neighboring GACCs.
+Refer to the National Interagency Mobilization Guide for a complete directory of GACC locations, addresses, and personnel.
+The principal mission of each GACC is to provide the cost-effective and timely coordination of emergency response for all incidents within the specified geographic area.
+GACCs are also responsible for determining the need, coordinating priorities, and facilitating the mobilization of resources from their areas to other geographic areas.
+Each GACC prepares an intelligence report that consolidates fire and resource status information received from each of the local dispatch centers in its area.
+This report is sent to NICC and to the local dispatch centers, caches, and agency managers in the geographic area.

-Local Unit/Interagency Dispatch Centers Local Unit Dispatch Centers are located all over the country as dictated by the needs of fire suppression agencies.
-The principal mission of a local dispatch center is the coordination of timely and cost-effective coordination of emergency response for all incidents within its specified geographic area.
+Local Unit/Interagency Dispatch Centers Local dispatch centers are located all over the country as dictated by the needs of fire suppression agencies.
+The principal mission of a local dispatch center is to provide timely and cost-effective coordination of emergency response for all incidents within its specified geographic area.
 This most often entails the coordination of initial attack responses and the ordering of additional resources when fires escape initial attack.
 Local dispatch centers are also responsible for supplying intelligence information relating to fires and resource status to their GACC and to their agency managers and cooperators.
-Local dispatch centers may work for or with numerous agencies, but should only report to one GACC for reasons of safety and efficiency.
+Local dispatch centers may work for or with numerous agencies, but should only report to one GACC.

 Some local dispatch centers are also tasked with law enforcement and agency administrative workloads for non-fire BLM operations; if this is the case, a commensurate amount of funding and training should be provided by the benefitting activity to accompany the increased workload.
-If a non-wildfire workload is generated by another (non-BLM) agency operating in an interagency dispatch center, careful study must be undertaken to ensure that the agency generating the additional workload offsets this increased workload with additional funding or personnel sufficient to enable the unimpaired fulfillment of BLM fire suppression dispatch activities.
+If a non-wildland fire workload is generated by another (non-BLM) agency operating in an interagency dispatch center, the agency generating the additional workload should offset this increased workload with additional funding or personnel sufficient to enable the BLM to continue fulfilling its fire suppression dispatch responsibilities.